enthought/comtypes/docs/source/server.rst

 COM servers with comtypes
 #########################

-|comtypes| is a *pure Python* COM package based on the ctypes_ ffi
-foreign function library.  **ctypes** is included in Python 2.5 and later, it is also available for Python 2.4 as separate download.

 The |comtypes| package makes it easy to access and implement both custom and dispatch based COM interfaces.

-This document describes |comtypes| version 0.5.

 .. contents::

 Implementing a simple COM object
 ********************************

-To implement a COM server object in comtypes you need to write a type library describing the coclass, the interface(s) that the object implements, and (optional) the event interface that the object supports.
+To implement a COM server object in |comtypes| you need to write a type library describing the coclass, the interface(s) that the object implements, and (optional) the event interface that the object supports.
 Also you have to write a Python module that defines a class